UBC-MDS/US-Salary-Prediction/doc/final_report.md

 ### Data Exploration

-First, we looked at the distribution of our target “Annual Salary”.
-As shown in the graph below, it seems to be a largely right-skewed distribution.
-And the median salary is around $80,000.
+To get a better idea of our data and how to process it, we conducted an exploratory data analysis.
+First, we looked at the distribution of our target “Annual Salary.”
+As shown in the graph below, it seems to be a largely right-skewed distribution with a median salary of around
+$80,000.
+This indicates to us that there are likely outliers with abnormally high income values which can cause overfitting in machine learning models if not addressed at the pre-processing stage.

 <img src="../results/figures/eda_target_distribution.png" title="Figure 1 - Distribution of Annual Salaries" alt="Figure 1 - Distribution of Annual Salaries" width="50%" />

-Here is some general information about our dataset:
+Next, we gathered some general information about our dataset:

 To look at whether the features in our dataset are useful to predict annual salary, we first looked at a summary table about our features: